ExistensialReset/flowmosr/guides/ethics_care/SEVERE_MENTAL_ILLNESS_PROTOCOL.md

 Supporting severe mental illness is inherently taxing.

-Flow therefore mandates:
+Flow therefore mandates structured limits:

-- rotated caregiving responsibilities
-- explicit time limits on support roles
+### Operational caregiver limits:

+**Maximum hours per week:**
+- Primary caregiver: 20 hours maximum
+- Secondary caregiver: 15 hours maximum
+- Anyone else: 10 hours maximum

+**Maximum consecutive days:**
+- No one carries primary responsibility more than 3 consecutive days
+- Mandatory 2-day break after 3-day shift

+**Mandatory handover protocol:**
+- Written log of what happened during shift
+- Verbal briefing to next caregiver
+- Emotional check-in for outgoing caregiver

+**Access to Refugium:**
-- access to Refugium or equivalent rest structures
+- Caregivers have guaranteed access to Refugium or equivalent rest space
+- No questions asked, no guilt
+- Minimum 4 hours per week during active care periods

+**Circle check-ins:**
+- Weekly caregiver circle to share load, vent, process
+- External facilitator if possible

-No node may destroy their own Baseline in the act of caring for another.
+**No node may destroy their own Baseline in the act of caring for another.**

 Burnout is a system failure, not a personal one.

+If caregivers are consistently exceeding limits, the system must change:
+- Expand the Circle
+- Reduce the node's expectations
+- Transition care to professional settings
+- Acknowledge capacity limits

+**Soft abandonment is still abandonment.**
+It just happens slowly and guiltily instead of cleanly and honestly.

 ---